maintaintechtz/ShoppingCartApp/README.md

 npm start
 ```

-Visit `http://localhost:3000` in your web browser to access the Add to Cut application.
+Visit `https://shopping-cart-app-allydiah.netlify.app/` in your web browser to see the sample .

 ## Contributing

 We welcome contributions!
 If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License